Seaton Delaval Hall

 In the park is an ornate monument to John, son of Lord Delaval.
 A tragically-comic tale clings to the monument, as told by the inscription, which tells that John died, aged 20, as 'a result of having been kicked in a vital organ by a laundry maid to whom he was paying his addresses.'

 By 2009 the central block of the Hall was in danger of collapse and the entire site was ready to e sold off.
 An appeal for funds was launched and the National Trust was able to purchase the estate.
-The Hall was stabilised, though the central block was left as a shell, showing its state after the 19th century fire.
+The Hall was stabilised, though the central block was left as a shell, showing its state after the 19th-century fire.

 But what a shell!
 Stand in the great entrance hall and look up to the soaring roof high above.
 This was a house built to impress and it still does that today.
 At both ends of the central block are beautiful spiral stairs where you can look through the centre of the stairwell all the way up from the cellars to the top floor of the house.

 If the central block of the Hall is a glorious empty shell, the west wing is a sumptuous delight.
-Here you see staterooms restored to their full grandeur, and filled with mementos of the Delaval family and their lives.
+Here you see staterooms restored to their full grandeur, and filled with mementoes of the Delaval family and their lives.

 The Fairfax Jewel